 It combines the moisturizing powers of shea butter with the sun-blocking power of non-nano zinc oxide and red raspberry oil (with a cumulative SPF 25).

-What’s more, they’ve added in antioxidant-rich ingredients like green tea-infused olive oil and elderflower-infused grapeseed oil, to add some serious restorative powers.
+What’s more, they’ve added antioxidant-rich and reef-safe ingredients like green tea-infused olive oil and elderflower-infused grapeseed oil, to add some serious restorative powers.

 About Herbal Chest